altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "How can a soldier pawn his sword!?"<br/>

-Shya-- Altina pressed forward menacingly.
+Shya-- Altina pressed forward menacingly.<br/>

-Regis leaned back in his chair, almost toppling over.
+Regis leaned back in his chair, almost toppling over.<br/>

 "Because it was rusting from lack of use..."<br/>